Olian04/better-logging/README.md

 Javascript comes by default with different standardized logging types.
 But as it stands only browsers are taking advantage of these different methods of logging. `better-logging` aims to improve the default logging experience of any node application, it is designed to be a drop in replacement for the default logging methods. <br>
 Since `better-logging` only decorates the default logging methods you won't lose any functionality provided by other tooling. `better-logging` is not meant to be the be all and end all of node.js logging.
 It is just supposed to increase the usefulness of the default logging methods.

-> The entire module is < 2kb in size and has no dependancies
+> The entire module is < 3kb in size and has no dependencies

 __Install:__ [`npm i better-logging`](https://www.npmjs.com/package/better-logging)